We want to hear from you!

 NSSE is available to all first-year and senior students (fourth-year and beyond) at Memorial.
 Senior students are those who have completed between 78-107 credit hours.

-Eligible students will receive a survey invitation in their MUN email in the Winter 2023 semester.
+Eligible students will receive a survey invitation in their MUN email.
 NSSE takes about 20 minutes to complete.

 Want to see what NSSE looks like before you receive your invite?
 Take a peek at the sample survey to find out what you can expect.

-Administered in the Winter 2023 semester, NSSE results will be available here later in the fall of 2023.
+Administered in the Winter 2023 semester, NSSE results will be available here.
 The data will then be analyzed and interpreted, and highlights will be shared with the Memorial community to inform decisions and actions we take to improve the student experience.

 The following resources can help you complete NSSE.
 The glossary includes definitions and Memorial examples for NSSE terminology you may not be familiar with, while the FAQs provide more information about the survey experience.